Kuronohono/Eshop/README.md

 Built with React and Taiwlind.
 Handles all customer facing navigation and interaction.

 ### Responsibilities
--User interface and navigation
+- User interface and navigation
--Product browsing and filtering
+- Product browsing and filtering
--Cart and wishlist management
+- Cart and wishlist management
--Checkout flow
+- Checkout flow
--API integration
+- API integration
--Protected routes (user/admin separation)
+- Protected routes (user/admin separation)